 Are you getting yourself in a good position when lifting?
 If you don’t know then it’s likely you aren’t.
 An example of a lift where it is vital that good positioning is the key is the snatch.
 This lift is a movement which requires good muscle balance of the rotator cuff to allow you to have the correct timing to smash the perfect positioning of internal and external rotation of your shoulder.
 If your timing is poor or there is an imbalance (overworked and stronger external rotators) then this will hinder your activation of your internal rotator (subscapularis).
 This will affect shoulder mechanics and the internal rotation movement of the snatch will not be as efficient, causing anterior shearing of the shoulder (Larsen et al) therefore, loading your shoulder in a suboptimal position.

-IMPORTANT information to avoid overloading of the shoulder: work on the following…
+IMPORTANT: to avoid overloading the shoulder, work on the following…

 2) Movement patterns- don’t rush the lift, go through your ques and muscle activation etc.

 4) Don’t lift in suboptimal positions, scale the exercise such as dropping the weight- maybe just use an empty bar or even change the movement.

 Correct imbalances between anterior and posterior rotator cuff

 When we talk about our rotator cuff we mean our supraspinatus, subscapularis, teres minor and infraspinatus.
 These should have the correct balance between strength and length.